DavidVollmers/Comfyg/docs/docs/getting_started.md

 You can read more about all Comfyg CLI capabilities [here](cli/index.md#usage).

 Last but not least you should also think about security and data separation concerns.
-You can read more about connections & security [here](TODO.md).
+You can read more about security [here](security.md).